-Wine spritzers are lovely little wine-themed drinks that carry a splash of sweet soda and taste summery fresh.
-Wine spritzers were undoubtedly the inspiration for many of the grocery store bargain bin wine coolers of the late 80s and early 90s.
-While not a novel concept, they are enjoyed in many wine producing regions under different monikers.
-In Germany, for example, they are dubbed "süssgespritzter" - referring to wine or cider mixed with lemonade or a citrus-inspired soda.
+Wine spritzers are lovely little wine-based drinks that feature a splash of sweet soda and taste summery fresh.
+Wine spritzers were undoubtedly the inspiration for the wine coolers of the late 80s and early 90s.
+While not a novel concept, they are enjoyed in many wine-producing regions under different names.
+In Germany, for example, this cocktail is dubbed "süssgespritzter", referring to wine or cider mixed with lemonade or a citrus-inspired soda.
 On the canals of Venice, Italians enjoy a spritz Veneziano (or, simply, "spreetz"), a refreshing combination of sparkling wine, Aperol (an Italian orange liqueur), and soda water.
 The French 75, created in France around World War I, mixes champagne with gin, simple syrup, and lemon juice.

-- If you want to go for the customized version, toss in slices of your favorite fruit, stir and enjoy.
+Toss in slices of your favorite fruit, if desired.
+Stir and enjoy.